coderbyheart/coderbyheart.com/content/post/rest-in-practice-reading-guide.md

   While the book was published in 2010 and some of its contents have not aged well, it still provides a lot of things to learn.
-In this post I will give my recommendations on which sections are a must read, and which ones can be skipped in case you are-like me-not very fond of Java adn XML.
+In this post I will give my recommendations on which sections are a must read, and which ones can be skipped in case you are-like me-not very fond of Java and XML.
 date: 2022-07-16T16:00:00.000Z
 ---